nowaproj/docs/docs/mini_tutorials/design_responsive.md

+---
+sidebar_position: 2
+title: Make screen responsive
+description: How to make your design responsive to many screen sizes
+---

 # How to make a screen responsive

 In this section, we will have a look at how to make a screen responsive using columns and rows, and the layout features.